tudoroancea/cube-timer/ideas.md

 [x] change colors on the lines of the times with missing metadata (no scramble or no timestamp).

-[ ] Add PB stats (best time, mo3, ao5, ao12)
+[ ] Add PB stats (best time, mo3, ao5, ao12)\
+AND\

-[ ] let users see the times included in a certain mo3, ao5 or ao12.
+[ ] let users see the times included in a certain mo3, ao5 or ao12 => create a class Time that is a subclass of QtableWidgetItem and also contains information about its row in the TimesList table and in the csv::Document.

-[ ] Use qrc instead of the macOS bundle Resources

 [ ] Several autoSave options : on app closing, or even at each new time/action.

 [ ] Starting/Stoping timer with click

+### Better use of Qt classes and portability
-[ ] replace Duration by QTime that already has the necessary methods.\
+[ ] replace Duration by QTime that already has the necessary methods.

 [ ] replace fs::path by QDir/QFile which already have the necessary methods.
+This would help to port the app to windows as it won't use filesystem anymore (which currently is not fully supported by mingw).

+[ ] Use qrc instead of the macOS bundle Resources.
+UPDATE : to do so, we would have to modify rapidcsv.h to use QFile, QTextStream and QStrings.
+Although it would be a great exercise to understand how to really handle text files, it would be very time consuming and not necessarily worth the effort (for the moment).

 ## Miscalleneous ideas:
 We can insert new columns in the CSV files each time we pass a new bound (5, 12, 25, 50, 100, 200, 500, 1000…).\